dlsu-scomb/dlsu-scomb.github.io/events.md

 <a id="lnest_grant"><a/>
 ### [2022/06/28] [LNest Grant Global Challenge Award 2022](https://grant.lne.st/research/global-challenge-award/)

 Congratulations to Mr. Paul K. Yu, a research assistant at the Systems & Computational Biology (SComB) research unit of the College of Science Center for Natural Sciences and Environmental Research (CENSER) and an MS graduate fellow of the Department of Science and Technology-Science Education Institute (DOST-SEI), for being selected as one of the awardees of the LNest Grant Global Challenge Award 2022.
 The project title is “Systems biology approach of understanding azole resistance mechanisms in *Candida albicans*.”
-The research is in collaboration with Dr. Llewelyn S. Moron-Espiritu from the Department of Biology of De La Salle University and a member of the SComB research unit, and Dr. Angelyn R. Lao from the Department of Mathematics and Statistics of De La Salle University, and the head of the SComB research unit.
+The research is in collaboration with Dr. Llewelyn S. Moron-Espiritu from the Department of Biology of De La Salle University and a member of the SComB research unit, and Prof. Angelyn R. Lao from the Department of Mathematics and Statistics of De La Salle University, and the head of the SComB research unit.

 Project summary: